History

 [He has shown the strength of his arm, ]

-- I1 Left (2 silver bars, 3 downward pointing silver arrows): Done
+- Bottom Left (2 silver bars, 3 downward pointing silver arrows): Done

 11 dispersit superbos mente cordis sui;